TailyaV/Final-Project--RT/README.md

 - os library for file path (a built-in Python module)
 - numpy package for numerical calculations (Install with -pip install numpy)
-- matplotlib library for graph generation (Install with -pip install matplotlib) -must attach the PCAP recordinig to the project folder
+- matplotlib library for graph generation (Install with -pip install matplotlib) -must attach the PCAP recordinig to the project folder and wright the files name in "main" function where wrighten "file:"

 ## Output
 The tool generates: